Saturday, April 25, 2026

 A design choice, not an accident

 When Gifford Pinchot reorganized the Forest Service between 1907 and 1909, he and his associate forester Overton Price built the regional system on purpose.
-They had watched the early forest reserves try to operate from Washington, and they had concluded the result was, in Pinchot’s own phrase, red tape and delay.
+They had watched the early forest reserves try to operate from Washington and concluded the result was, in Pinchot’s own phrase, red tape and delay.
 The new district arrangement, he wrote in 1909, brought supervisors into closer touch with their superiors and at the same time freer to do high-grade work on the ground.
 Western public sentiment for the National Forests, he noted, improved markedly as a result.

 A decade later, when Alaska was given its own district, Forester William B. Greeley made the same argument in starker terms: roughly ninety-five percent of the day-to-day business on the National Forests should never need to leave the territory in which the land sits.
 That ratio has not changed because of email or videoconferencing.
 Timber sale layout, fire response, range allotments, recreation permits, tribal consultation, scoping with adjacent communities under the National Environmental Policy Act — the work still happens on the ground, and the people authorized to sign decisions still need to be reachable by the people affected by them.